 - powdered sugar optional

-Heat a large skillet over medium heat.
-Melt 1 Tbsp butter in the skillet.
+- Heat a large skillet over medium heat.
+Melt 1 tablespoon butter in the skillet.

-Spread about 1 Tbsp cream cheese mixture onto each slice of bread.
-Spread 1 Tbsp of the cherry preserves on 4 of the slices.
+- Spread about 1 tablespoon cream cheese mixture onto each slice of bread.
+Spread 1 tablespoon of the cherry preserves on 4 of the slices.
 Close each of the slices with the cherry preserves with a slice of bread without cherries together to form a sandwich.